DQL¶

 M::(M::cpu:(avg(usage)) [1h] BY host {avg(usage) > 80}):(count(host))

-// First find service endpoints with error rates exceeding 1%, then count the number of affected services
+// First find service endpoints with an error rate exceeding 1%, then count the number of affected services

 M::(M::http_requests:(sum(request_count), sum(error_count)) [1h] BY service, endpoint